The objective of this study is to better understand the factors associated with the overall well-being of Quebecers aged 18 to 25.

 To participate in the study, you simply have to:

 If necessary, you can exit the questionnaire and return to finish it at a more convenient time.
-The first part of the online questionnaire takes an average of 45 minutes to complete and the second part takes about 15 minutes to complete.
+The first part of the online questionnaire takes an average of 50 minutes to complete, and the second part takes about 15 minutes to complete.

-The first round of the QLSCD was carried out in 1998 and included 2,120 Québec infants, who were about five months old at the time.
+The first QLSCD round was carried out in 1998 and included 2,120 Québec infants, who were about five months old at the time.

 It’s a study in which the same people participate from start to finish.
 The information collected allows us to better understand changes in life situations, the development (or non-development) of certain behaviours, and the various transitions experienced.

-This is the first major longitudinal sample population in Québec to be followed so intensively since childhood.
+This is the first major longitudinal sample to be followed so intensively since childhood in Québec.

 The Act respecting the Institut de la statistique du Québec guarantees that the information you provide will be kept confidential and will only be used for statistical purposes.
 All Statistique Québec employees have taken an oath before a commissioner and are bound to maintain the secrecy and confidentiality of the data they collect.